mcamathleague/mcamathleague.github.io/live.md

       if (range.values.length > 0) {
         for (i = 0; i < range.values.length; i++) {
           var row = range.values[i];
-          // Print columns A and E, which correspond to indices 0 and 4. rowData = analyzeRow(row);
+          rowData = analyzeRow(row);
           scores[i] = [];
           scores[i][0] = rowData.teamNumber;